Is Grokking a Computational Glass Relaxation?: Related Work

 \textbf{Grokking} is an anomalous generalization phenomenon that was first discovered by Power et al. \cite{power2022grokking} in arithmetic tasks, describing a model's sudden transition from random-guess to (nearly) perfect test accuracy long after achieving perfect training performance.
-Different mechanisms have been proposed to explain this delayed generalization, including: (a) shifts from poor to good representation learning \cite{kumar2023grokking, varma2023explaining, kunin2024get}; (b) transitions from dense to sparse predictive subnetworks \cite{merrill2023tale}; (c) slingshot mechanism for adaptive optimizers \cite{thilak2022slingshot}; (d) first-order phase transition in the network's internal representation \cite{rubin2023grokking}; and (e) evolution of weight norms towards the Goldilocks zone \cite{liu2022omnigrok}.
-Our analysis from the entropy perspective can explain the observations in (a)(b)(c), but challenges (d)(e) with well-defined counterexamples.
+Different mechanisms have been proposed to explain this delayed generalization, including: (a) shifts from poor to good representation learning \cite{kumar2023grokking, varma2023explaining, kunin2024get, liu2022towards}; (b) transitions from dense to sparse predictive subnetworks \cite{merrill2023tale}; (c) slingshot mechanism for adaptive optimizers \cite{thilak2022slingshot}; (d) first-order phase transition in the network's internal representation \cite{rubin2023grokking}; and (e) evolution of weight norms towards the Goldilocks zone \cite{liu2022omnigrok}.
+Our analysis from the entropy perspective is consistent with (a)(b)(c), but challenges (d)(e) with well-defined counterexamples.
 Detailed discussion on connections with existing work in grokking are presented in Section \ref{discussion and conclusion}.

 \textbf{Boltzmann Entropy} defines the number of microstates for a given macrostate in a thermodynamic system.
 For example, entropy can be defined by the volume in phase space with a certain energy value: $S(U_0)=k_BlnV|_{U=U_0} $, where $k_B$ is Boltzmann constant and $V$ represents the volume in phase space that correspond to the internal energy $U_0$.
 Yang et al. \cite{yang2025high} applied the concept of Boltzmann entropy to the NNs.
-This allowed them to discarded the local perspective of sharpness and weight norm and established a mapping relationship between generalization and the volume of parameter space.
+This allowed them to improve upon the local perspective of sharpness and weight norm, and established a mapping relationship between generalization and the volume of parameter space.
 They found that high-entropy NN states usually generalize better than states trained with classical optimizers like SGD, which they define as the high-entropy advantage.
 This inspired us to use the same approach to study the relationship between entropy and generalization in grokking tasks.